10. Make my device talk, move, etc¶

 2.1 Basics of Motors¶

-I started by doing some reading up on different types of Motors to select the appropriate one.
+I started by doing some research on different types of Motors to select the appropriate one.

 👉The basic principle of motors is the electromagnetic force that’s generated when current flows through coil of wire.
 The strength of the rotating force depends on either 1. the amount of current, or 2. strength of magnetic field, which is the number of turns of coil.
 This is why stronger motors tend to be heavier and larger in size.